-Garden view, Bed 140 cm, including secured parking & free unlimited fibre-optic based Wi-Fi
+Garden view available, Bed 120 cm, including secured parking & free unlimited fibre-optic based Wi-Fi

 Panoramic view of Brescia, upper-storey room, Balcony, including secured parking & free unlimited fibre-optic based Wi-Fi